joanseg/The-Positioning-Manual/chapters/10-Risk.md

 So this is the first constraint craftspeople face.
 They're relatively firmly attached to their current definition of Stuff They Can Do, and changing it can feel like a crisis of identity, or a major reinvention of self.

 The second constraint is the market (this is the Stuff Clients Need circle on my diagram).
 You have even less control over what the market wants.
 In fact, it's healthiest to simply believe that you have *zero* control over what the market wants.
 While it's not always true, acting as if you have no control at all over what the market wants makes you a better small business owner.
-So yeah, let's go with that.

-You have *zero* control over what the market wants, and that's just the way things are.
-All you can do is understand what the market currently wants or try to predict what it will want soon or guess what it wants, doesn’t know it wants, but would definitely want If you invented it for them.
+We'll assume you have *zero* control over what the market wants, and that's just the way things are.
+All you can do is understand what the market currently wants or try to predict what it will want soon or guess what it wants, doesn’t know it wants, but would definitely want if you invented it for them.

 There definitely are situations where for a given person, there is *no overlap at all* between the Stuff Clients Need and the Stuff You Can do circles.
-In this situation, if you're completely inflexible about changing the size, shape, or position of the Stuff You Can Do circle, what you have is a standoff--an irresolvable conflict--and I can't imagine building a successful business under those conditions.
+In this situation, if you're completely inflexible about changing the size, shape, or position of the Stuff You Can Do circle, what you have is a standoff -- an irresolvable conflict -- and I can't imagine building a successful business under those conditions.

 For the craftspeople reading this, I want to soften the above with a few really interesting examples of craftspeople who would seem to be in that standoff situation but have made it work.